nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Q: I can't undo my previous commands after reopening iManager <br>
 A: Like most task managers out there, iManager does not save a list of previous commands upon exiting.

-Q: Is it possible to set my storage path to a portable drive as I want to use them on different computers? <br>
+Q: Is it possible to set my storage path to a portable drive to use it on a different computer? <br>
 A: Yes!
 Just use the `saveto` command and choose the specified path of the portable drive.

-Q: The iManager is not showing everything that I have added when I open it up ?<br>
+Q: The iManager is not showing everything that I have added upon booting?<br>
 A: Our iManager only shows Today's task on start-up.
-To view pending, "done", floating or overdue task please refer to [Viewing tasks]
+To view pending, "done", floating or overdue task please refer to [Viewing tasks](#viewing-tasks).
-   (#viewing-tasks).

 ## Command Summary